asuprem/ODIN-MLEP/readme.md

 This readme is the most up-to-date set of instructions.
 However, the most up-to-date stable code release is 0.4.
 You can download it from the Releases tab or from [here](https://github.com/asuprem/MLEP/releases).

+For release 0.4, you will only need `w2v-wiki-wikipedia-20000.bin*` (and associated .npy files) in ./config/Sources/.
+For details, please read the **Downloading Support Files** section (very important)

 ## Quick start
 ### Creating a Python Virtual Environment
 The main purpose of using a Python virtual environment is to create an isolated environment for